Martin Shkreli: Testimony before Congress

 Shkreli was subpoenaed to appear before the Committee on Oversight and Government Reform of the U.S. House of Representatives to answer questions about the Daraprim price increase.
 Shkreli's efforts to quash the subpoena were unsuccessful.

-On February 4, 2016, Shkreli appeared before the House committee, along with Nancy Retzlaff, the Chief Commercial Officer of Turing, and Howard B. Schiller, the interim CEO of Valeant.
+On 4 February 2016, Shkreli appeared before the House committee, along with Nancy Retzlaff, the Chief Commercial Officer of Turing, and Howard B. Schiller, the interim CEO of Valeant.

-Accompanied by his attorney Benjamin Brafman, Shkreli invoked his Fifth Amendment privilege against self-incrimination in response to every question from committee members except for two: one from Representative Trey Gowdy to confirm the pronunciation of his last name, and another from Representative Elijah Cummings to affirm he was listening.
+Accompanied by his attorney Benjamin Brafman, Shkreli invoked his Fifth Amendment privilege against self-incrimination in response to every question from committee members except for two: One from Representative Trey Gowdy, to confirm the pronunciation of his last name, and another from Representative Elijah Cummings to affirm he was listening.
 Shkreli also refused to answer even seemingly trivial questions outside the subject matter of the hearing, including those pertaining to his purchase of a Wu-Tang Clan album.
-Following Cummings’s rebuke of Shkreli, Chairman Jason Chaffetz dismissed Shkreli from the hearing.
+Following Cummings's rebuke of Shkreli, Chairman Jason Chaffetz dismissed Shkreli from the hearing.

-Criminal prosecution and conviction
+Criminal conviction

+Investigation and charges

 On December 17, 2015, Shkreli was arrested by the FBI after a federal indictment in the U.S. District Court for the Eastern District of New York was filed, charging him with securities fraud.
 The charges were filed after an investigation into his tenure at MSMB Capital Management and Retrophin.
 U.S. Attorney Robert Capers said, "Shkreli essentially ran his company like a Ponzi scheme where he used each subsequent company to pay off defrauded investors from the prior company."

 Federal prosecutors said that Shkreli and co-defendant, Evan Greebel, "engaged in multiple schemes to ensnare investors through a web of lies and deceit."
 In an interview with The Wall Street Journal, Shkreli said that he was targeted by law enforcement for his price hikes of the drug Daraprim and his flamboyant personality.

 In early 2016, Shkreli retained criminal defense attorney Benjamin Brafman to defend him.
 Due to Shkreli's notoriety and overwhelmingly negative public opinion, it was difficult to select an unbiased jury.
 At his 2017 trial, Shkreli argued that none of his investors actually lost money (some actually turned a profit) and thus his actions did not constitute a crime.
 Shkreli's frequent criticisms of the federal prosecutors in New York's Eastern District, whom he called "junior varsity" compared to their counterparts in the Southern District across the East River, both on his Facebook streaming video feed and in the hallways of the courthouse, led those prosecutors to request that judge Kiyo A. Matsumoto issue a gag order to prevent what they called a "campaign of disruption".
 Brafman said in response that his client was responding to baiting from the media and was also suffering from extreme anxiety because of his situation.
 Matsumoto ordered Shkreli not to speak with reporters, either in the courthouse or its immediate vicinity.